Hope Christian College, Child Protection – Detecting, Reporting and Addressing Grooming Behaviours

 All staff are aware that grooming behaviour committed by a staff member will constitute a breach of the Staff Code of Conduct, or may amount to professional misconduct.
-Any concern a staff member has about whether a situation may compromise or breach the Code of Conduct should be reported to the Principal.
+Any concern about whether a staff member has breached the Code of Conduct or compromised their position should be reported to the Principal.

 Managing a student’s disclosure of grooming